-It has been CNH Industrial Capital Canada's experience that substantial portions of retail note and finance lease contracts are repaid before their contractual maturity dates.
+It has been CNH Industrial Capital Canada's experience that substantial portions of retail note contracts are repaid before their contractual maturity dates.
 As a result, the maturities of the related Notes and loans payable in the above table should not be regarded as a forecast of future repayments.